ProGamerGov/Protobuf-Dreamer/README.md

 A list of all the potential things you can find in the layer channels of the inception5h model, can be [found here](https://github.com/ProGamerGov/Protobuf-Dreamer/blob/master/examples/inception5h/imagenet_comp_graph_label_strings.txt).
 According to the label file, there are supposedly 1001 different things in the inception5h model.
 I'm not sure how to add optional label detection so that the content of a channel can be more easily obtained, so feel free to help if you know how!

+Currently you can use a second script for determining what the model thinks the image is.
+See here for more details: https://github.com/ProGamerGov/Protobuf-Dreamer/wiki/Classification

 All the channel examples were rendered at 640x640 resolution, and used this image as the input image: https://i.imgur.com/E0llxPR.png

 ### Examples: